 Koh Lanta is the perfect Thai island for us.
-It’s not too developed or crowded but has enough facilities for us to live comfortably.
+It’s not too developed or crowded but has enough facilities to live comfortably.

 We love the laid-back atmosphere, long empty beaches, jungle-covered mountains, and spectacular sunsets.
 There are plenty of places to eat and things to do in Koh Lanta and there’s accommodation for all budgets.

-We’ve visited twice, both times for stays over a month.
+We’ve visited three times and have spent over five months on the island in total.
 It’s the ideal island for both holiday makers and digital nomads.